pinterb/rerun-modules/README.md

 rerun-modules
 =============

-Rerun modules for configuring an Ubuntu desktop system.
+Some [Rerun](http://rerun.github.io/rerun/) modules for configuring an Ubuntu desktop system.